On the equivalence of AQFTs and prefactorization algebras: Lorentzian geometric details

 This appendix is devoted to proving some results of Lorentzian geometric flavor which are crucial for Section \ref{sec:spacetimewise}.
 We shall freely use basic concepts and tools from Lorentzian geometry that can be easily found in the literature, see e.g.\ the monograph \cite{ONeill}, as well as the excellent reviews \cite{Minguzzi} and \cite[Section 1.3 and Appendix A.5]{BGP}.
 The Cauchy development $D_M(U)\subseteq M$ of a subset $U \subseteq M$ of Lorentzian manifold $M$ refers to the set of points $p \in M$ such that every inextendable causal curve through $p$ also intersects $U$. \sk

 The next two results play a key role in the proof of Theorem \ref{theo:O_MCLF}. \begin{lem} Let $M$ be a time-oriented globally hyperbolic Lorentzian manifold.
 Consider any family of causally convex opens $U_1, \ldots, U_n, V \subseteq M$ which are either Cauchy or relatively compact.
-Then the following two conditions are equivalent: \begin{itemize} \item[(1)] There exists a causally convex open $V^\prime \subseteq M$ which is either Cauchy or relatively compact such that, for all $i = 1, \ldots, n$, one has zig-zags $U_i \subseteq V^\prime \supseteq V$, where $U_i \subseteq V^\prime$ is either Cauchy or relatively compact and $V \subseteq V^\prime$ is Cauchy.
+Then the following two conditions are equivalent: \begin{itemize} \item[(1)] There exists a causally convex open $V^\prime \subseteq M$ which is either Cauchy or relatively compact and which contains $V$ and $U_i$, for all $i = 1, \ldots, n$, in such a way that the zig-zags $U_i \subseteq V^\prime \supseteq V$ consist of inclusions $U_i \subseteq V^\prime$ that are either Cauchy or relatively compact and $V \subseteq V^\prime$ that is Cauchy.

 \item[(2)] The inclusions $U_i \subseteq D_M(V)$ are either Cauchy or relatively compact, for all $i = 1, \ldots, n$. \end{itemize} \end{lem} \begin{proof} $(1)\Rightarrow (2)$: It follows from the properties of the Cauchy development $D_M$ that all inclusions $U_i \subseteq V^\prime \subseteq D_M(V^\prime) = D_M(V)$ are either Cauchy or relatively compact. \sk